“Don’t say anything online that you wouldn’t want plastered on a billboard with your face on it.”

 Sceptics who underestimate the impact and influence of social media might be shocked at what they are about to read.

 Because believe it or not — social media does play a significant role for employers.

-Grace Sanchi, general manager of Optimo Singapore, a local wholesaler and brand distributor, shares that the company has hired about 60 percent of their company’s staff (including more mature workers such as their accounts staff) via Facebook.
+Grace Sanchi, general manager of Optimo Singapore, a local wholesaler and brand distributor, shares that the company has hired about 60% of their company’s staff (including more mature workers such as their accounts staff) via Facebook.

-However, she does concede that if a particular candidate shows a difficult attitude — in one case she encountered a candidate who was demanding and rude in an interview — they will do a check on the person’s social media pages just to make sure that the person can in fact gel with the whole team and won’t cause friction in projects and with customers.
+However, she does concede that if a particular candidate shows a difficult attitude — in one case she encountered a candidate who was demanding and rude in an interview — they will do a check on the person’s social media pages, just to make sure that the person can in fact gel with the whole team and won’t cause friction in projects and with customers.

 For Grace, she resolved to perform adequate and substantial research before making an informed decision about whether or not she should hire the applicant.

-Read on for some tips on how to manage your reputation online and how you can preserve a professional and respectable profile on social media without having to compromise too much on your personal life.
+Read on for some tips on how to manage your reputation online and how you can preserve a professional and respectable profile on social media, without having to compromise too much on your personal life.

-Do an Online Search
+Do an online search

-Check your name online using search engines such as Google, Yahoo or Bing to gauge the impression you may make on an employer who chooses to conduct a search online.
+Check your name online using search engines such as Google, Yahoo, or Bing to gauge the impression you may make on an employer who chooses to conduct a search online.

 - Update your privacy settings.
 For example, on Facebook, you can view your page as it appears to the general public.
 Switch off any posts marked to “general” to “friends only”.
 Mark your Instagram account as private.
 This keeps your potential employers out of your social media platform.
 However, bear in mind that adjusting your privacy may not be a foolproof solution as employers could use mutual friends’ accounts to access your profile if they have any mutual connections.